Dual-Anonymous Peer Review (DAPR)

-Here is an example of old fashioned not-Anonymized text from a sample proposal:
+Here is an example of text from a sample proposal:

 Here is the same text, re-worked following the anonymizing guidelines:

 Over the last five years, 2MASS infrared photometry has been used to compile a census of nearby ultracool M and L dwarfs [6,7].
 87 L dwarfs in 80 systems have been identified with nominal distances less than 20 parsecs from the Sun.
-This is the first true L dwarf census – a large-scale, volume-limited sample.
+This is the first true L dwarf census a large-scale, volume-limited sample.
 Most distances are based on spectroscopic parallaxes, accurate to 20%, which is adequate for present purposes.
-Fifty systems already have high-resolution imaging, including the Cycle 9 and 13 snapshot programs, #8581 and #10143; nine are in binary or multiple systems, including six new discoveries.
+Fifty systems already have high-resolution imaging available from two recent HST snapshot programs [REFERENCE]; nine are in binary or multiple systems, including six new discoveries.
 We propose to target the remaining sources via the current proposal.

 Here is another example of text from a sample proposal: